MicrosoftDocs/win32/desktop-src/Tapi/register-events.md

 ---
-Description: The following code examples demonstrate implementation of a simple event handler, registration of the main TAPI event interface, setting of the event filter, and registration for call notifications. ms.assetid: e7662a26-d7b2-4bff-aa72-e38b58bc15df
+description: The following code examples demonstrate implementation of a simple event handler, registration of the main TAPI event interface, setting of the event filter, and registration for call notifications. ms.assetid: e7662a26-d7b2-4bff-aa72-e38b58bc15df
 title: Register Events
 ms.topic: article